 But the larger picture here is that Alex doesn't know how to deal with his influence.

-On the one hand, he seems proud that this New Hampshire House member is referencing him and her conspiracy ramblings on Facebook, while simultaneously he complains about the media saying that Tamerlan was a fan of Infowars.
+On the one hand, he seems proud that this New Hampshire House member is referencing him and her conspiracy ramblings on Facebook, while simultaneously he complains about the media saying that Tamerlin was a fan of Infowars.

 The reality is that they're both into his work.

-Alex was a terrible influence on both, and pretty much everybody who falls for his shit.
+And, you know, pretty much everybody who falls for his shit.

 So, I don't know.